 DIY Summer Learning Activities For Kids

 Summer break is officially here!
-With the unknowns surrounding typical summer activities and experiences, we are sharing DIY crafts from Tierra Encantada that kids can do at home.
+Check out these DIY crafts from Tierra Encantada that kids can do at home.
 Using common household items, kids can create musical instruments, stamp art, and more!
-And the best part?
-All of these activities can be done while practicing social distancing.

 DIY Can Drums

 - Rubber band

 - Optional Stickers or markers to decorate

 - Clean out the canister.
 Please be sure there are no rough edges if using a metal can.

 - Cut the bottom off of a balloon (the part you blow into) and pull the remaining part of the balloon over the can so it fights “tight as a drum”.

 - Secure the balloon with a rubber band.